cosmos/sdk-tutorials/academy/1-what-is-cosmos/2-cosmos-ecosystem.md

 Before the Interchain came along, developing a whole new chain was much more difficult and expensive than building a smart contract.
 Now, with the Cosmos SDK, entirely flexible, secure, high performance, and sovereign **application-specific blockchains** can be developed.
 To allow this, building modular, adaptable, and interchangeable open-source development tools is at the center of the Interchain's mission.

-The main aim of the Interchain network is to provide an **ecosystem for easy blockchain development** based on the Tendermint BFT and the Inter-Blockchain Communication Protocol (IBC) with the so-called [Cosmos SDK](https://v1.cosmos.network/sdk).
+The main aim of the Interchain network is to provide an **ecosystem for easy blockchain development** based on CometBFT, the Tendermint BFT for the Interchain stack, and the Inter-Blockchain Communication Protocol (IBC) with the so-called [Cosmos SDK](https://v1.cosmos.network/sdk).

 Each chain in the Interchain Ecosystem relies on the Tendermint **fast-finality BFT consensus algorithm**.
 This ensures a common consensus mechanism at work in all chains of the network.
 Next to its use in the Interchain, the Tendermint consensus mechanism is also utilized in the [Binance Chain](https://www.binance.org/en), [Kava](https://www.kava.io/), and more.